lwriedt/lwriedt.github.io/Data_Ethics_AI.md

 Services like promotions or sexual, or money like cash can be hoth the reward or the offering used to have people with entrusted powers like above make unfair or un-ethical changes to the systems.

-Services or money are classic, old fashioned instruments to corruptions like bribery, embezzelement or blackmail.
+Services or money are classic, old fashioned instruments to corruptions like bribery, embezzlement or blackmail.

 ------

-- [ ] Example: I give you this money, and you tweak my picture of my car accicent so my insurance claim is not selected for further inspection but are automatically paid out.
+- Example: I give you this money, and you tweak my picture of my car accident so my insurance claim is not selected for further inspection but are automatically paid out.
+- Example: Your technical capabilities will be promoted massively on our social media channels, if you build in hidden pro-life bias in your company's recommendation engine for medical treatments.

 ### Promotion of interests